planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

      Popup info example

 * :guilabel:`Layer time info`.
 You can add time information for layers, which will be used by the :ref:`qgis.webappbuilder.controls.timeline` control in case it is added.
-The rendering of layers with time information will be controlled by the *timeline* control.
+The *timeline* control will control the rendering of layers with time information.
 If the *Timeline* control is not added to the web app, the time information will be ignored, and the layer will be rendered normally.

-  To configure the time information of the layer, click in the  :guilabel:`Edit` label.
+  To configure the time information of the layer, click the  :guilabel:`Edit` label.
 You will see the following dialog:

   .. figure:: img/timeinfodialog.png